-Results from a study published in the Journal of the Pediatric Infectious Diseases Society showed that 49,509 to 59,867 cases of community-onset RSV-associated hospitalizations occurred among children in this age group during the 2014-2015 RSV season — an estimate that might help inform vaccination strategies.
-“With RSV vaccines expected to be available in the upcoming years, it is important to establish nationally representative baseline estimates of RSV hospitalizations,” the study authors wrote.
+Results from a study published in the Journal of the Pediatric Infectious Diseases Society showed about 59,00 cases of community-onset RSV-associated hospitalizations occurred among children aged <2 years old during the 2014-2015 RSV season — an estimate that might help inform vaccination strategies.
+"With RSV vaccines expected to be available in the upcoming years, it is important to establish nationally representative baseline estimates of RSV hospitalizations," the study authors wrote.

 RSV Vaccine Candidates